Roman Finds at the Musée Granet

 Roman Aix-en-Provence

 Aix-en-Provence is known as the City of Water.
-Settled in 122 BC by the Romans who found natural springs, they called the city Aquae Sextiae after one of their important consuls Sextius Calvinus.
-The “Waters of Sextius” provided the population with water (both hot and cold) for daily life, animal husbandry and thermal baths.
+The Romans, who found natural springs, settled the city in 122 BC and named it Aquae Sextiae after one of their important consuls, Sextius Calvinus.
+The “Waters of Sextius” provided the population with water (both hot and cold) for daily life, animal husbandry, and thermal baths.
 On the site of these Roman baths is a commercial spa called Thermes Sextius.

 Dans les Rues D’Aquae Sextiae – Aix Antique is a tour created by Frédéric Paul of Le Visible est Invisible.
 The company offers walking tours in French, English, German, and Italian helping you understand the first Roman city in Provence.
 The Roman city is hard to imagine as most traces have been removed, buried or reused, but Frédéric and his team bring history into view.